Frequently Asked Questions

 Does the Federal Reserve publish information about which depository institutions are allowed to borrow from the discount window at the primary credit rate?

 The Federal Reserve does not publish information regarding institutions' current eligibility for primary or secondary credit.
-However, as noted in item 8 above, the Federal Reserve will publicly disclose, with approximately a two-year lag, the interest rate paid on discount window loans.
+However, as noted in the response above, the Federal Reserve will publicly disclose, with approximately a two-year lag, the interest rate paid on discount window loans.
 Therefore, a borrowing institution's past eligibility to borrow at the primary credit rate may be inferred.

 Does the Federal Reserve share the list of depository institutions eligible for primary and secondary credit with bank regulators?
 Does the Federal Reserve share information about institutions' use of the discount window with bank regulators?

-As noted above, the Interagency Advisory on the Use of the Federal Reserve's Primary Credit Program in Effective Liquidity Management (July 23, 2003) encourages depository institutions to consider the discount window as part of their backup liquidity arrangements.
-The Federal Reserve will provide each federal regulator, at its request, a list showing which of the depository institutions supervised by that regulator have filed borrowing agreements and pledged collateral and thus are prepared to use the primary or secondary credit facilities as a backup source of short-term funds.
-Also, as noted in item 8 above, the Federal Reserve will publicly disclose, with approximately a two-year lag, certain information on discount window loans extended on or after July 21, 2010.
+The Federal Reserve will provide each federal regulator, at its request, a list showing which of the depository institutions supervised by that regulator have filed borrowing agreements and pledged collateral and thus are prepared to use the primary or secondary credit facilities.
+Also, as noted in the response above, the Federal Reserve will publicly disclose, with approximately a two-year lag, certain information on discount window loans extended on or after July 21, 2010.

 Otherwise, the Federal Reserve does not routinely share information about institutions' borrowing with regulators.
 Regulators may, however, obtain information about an institution's borrowing history when they are investigating a potential supervisory problem.